As international travel becomes possible again we have slightly modified of some tour departures to include ANZAC Day at Gallipoli.

 When you disembark from your coach you must have everything you will need for the evening and next day, including medication.
 You cannot return to your coach until after the services have finished on the afternoon of 25 April.

 Having passed through security you walk approximately 1 km around ANZAC Cove, past Ari Burnu cemetery (where the Dawn Service was held until the year 2000) and along North Beach to the Anzac Commemorative Site.

-Once at the Anzac Commemorative Site its just a matter of waiting until 05:30 when the Dawn service begins.
-However there is much to keep you entertained.
-2 large TV screens will be showing documentaries, veterans are interviewed, historians, descendants and people of interest and a military band plays music from the era.
-Food and drink vendors may found on the road leading north out of the site.
+Once at the Anzac Commemorative Site its just a matter of waiting until the formal services begin.
+Food and drink vendors may found at the site.
 The Dawn Service finishes at approximately 06:30.

 Once the dignataries, military represenatives and officials have left the site the gates are opened and everyone must make their way to either the Australian Memorial at Lone Pine, a distance of approximately 3.2 kms or the New Zealand Memorial at Chunuk Bair, approximately 6.4 kms.
 Getting to either service requires walking to and then inland along Artillery Road.

 Anzac Commemorative Site to Artillery Road turn off Distance : 1.7 kms (1.1 mls) Increase in elevation : 0.6 metres (2 ft)

 To get to Lone Pine you need to walk back past Ari Burnu, around ANZAC Cove, past Shrapnel Valley and Beach Cemeteries and continue along to Artillery Road, the turn left towards Lone Pine.